who i am

 This led to my participation in anti-war demonstrations and school walkouts for “ethnic studies” curriculum and canvassing door-to-door to get out the vote, long before I was old enough to vote myself.
 I've remained passionate about furthering equity and liberation throughout my life.

-In 2005, I became one of the first folks of color from the nonprofit sector to become a “certified coach.”
+In 2005, I became one of the first people of color from the nonprofit sector to become a “certified coach.”
 I began working with individual coach partners, who were primarily social justice activists and people of color.

 In 2010, I joined the faculty of an accredited coach training organization, Leadership that Works.
 I co-led fourteen certified coach training cohorts virtually, in the Bay Area, in Los Angeles and in New Mexico.
-That’s about three hundred or so coaches, many of whom are BIPOC and social justice activists.
+That’s about three hundred or so certified coaches, many of whom are BIPOC and social justice activists.

 I’m a co-founding member of the With/In Collaborative, a core associate with RoadMap Consulting, and a vetted member of more than fifteen coaching “pools” for numerous leadership programs, including the Nexus Fellowship, Rockwood Leadership Institute, and programs associated with CompassPoint Nonprofit Services, UCSF’s HealthForce and Haas, Jr. Fund’s Flexible Leadership Awards.
 At this point, I’ve partnered with about 500 folks from the social justice, nonprofit and philanthropic sectors.